OWASP/OpenCRE/CONTRIBUTING.md

 Adding a mapping to OpenCRE for a new standard X means that sections in X are each assigned to the corresponding ‘Common Requirement’ (or CRE number) at opencre.org.
 For example, the section 613-Insufficien Session expiration in the CWE standard is mapped to CRE 065-782 Ensure session timeout (soft/hard).
-The result is that when you go to the overview page of that requirement, users will see a link to CWE 613: https://www.opencre.org/cre/065-782
+The result is that when you go to the overview page of that requirement(CRE), users will see a link to CWE 613: https://www.opencre.org/cre/065-782

 How to:
 1. Get the OpenCRE standard mapping template spreadsheet